-provision of the EOEBG for the current year (excluding funds set aside as outstanding commitment for the payment of Severance Payment/Long Service Payment for staff as mentioned in paragraph 4(d) above).
+Schools may retain a maximum amount of surplus of up to 12 months' provision of the EOEBG for the current year (excluding funds set aside as outstanding commitment for the payment of Severance Payment/Long Service Payment for staff as mentioned in paragraph 4(d) above).
 The Permanent Secretary may under exceptional circumstances agree that individual schools can retain surplus in excess of this level.

 - 8. Accountability - (a) The implementation of the EOEBG gives schools greater autonomy in the deployment of resources and, in turn, the delivery of education to their students.
 The quid pro quo to such autonomy is that schools have to be more transparent and accountable to the community for their performance and the use of funds.
 Schools must establish an accountability framework under which there are sufficient checks and balances to guard against any untoward developments.
 Two of the key elements of a proper accountability framework are schools' internal self-regulation and external monitoring.
-Self-regulation takes place through annual planning, budgeting and review by the schools themselves. - (b) For external monitoring, schools are required to disclose financial information properly in their Annual School Plan and the annual School Report, which are to be uploaded onto the website of the schools.
+Self-regulation takes place through annual planning, budgeting, regular financial reporting and review by the schools themselves. (updated on 1 September 2016) - (b) For external monitoring, schools are required to disclose financial information properly in their Annual School Plan and the annual School Report, which are to be uploaded onto the website of the schools.
 In addition, the IMCs are also required to submit to the EDB their annual accounts including the information as required by the EDB, which will have been audited by a certified public accountant (practising) as defined in the Professional Accountants Ordinance (Cap.
 50). - (c) An IMC of a school is responsible for the proper management, administration and operation of the school.
 It handles funds and assets received from the Government in the capacity of a trustee.
 Therefore, it is obliged to hold accountable for any improper use of public resources.